 - If the parking stall abuts no barriers the stall must be 5.9 m x 2.5 m.

-Although a building permit is not required for a parking pad, if you plan on pouring a parking pad for the purpose of building a garage in the future you should consider the location after reviewing the previously listed Land Use Bylaw listed listed under location and design.
+Although a building permit is not required for a parking pad, if you plan on pouring a parking pad for the purpose of building a garage in the future you should consider the location after reviewing the previously rules of the Land Use Bylaw listed listed under location and design.

 Additional inquiries about building, plumbing, gas, electrical or heating, ventilation and air conditioning code or construction methods, building safety and fire regulations, please contact the Technical Assistance Centre or call 311.
 For all other inquiries (i.e. Land Use Bylaw), please contact our Planning Services Centre.

 - Use the Garage permit checklist to determine the application and drawing requirements for your project.

 - Note: if you are using engineered roof trusses, only a site plan is required.

 - For online applications, review the criteria for information on how to organize your plans and documents

 - Complete plans and collect supporting documents.
 Review the sample drawings if needed.

 You can use these sample drawings as a reference while preparing your application.